 Intelliplex i4G™, Horton’s 4th generation multiplex electrical system debuts at FDIC, leading the industry in electrical innovation with integrated mobile app.

-CPR seat design SLED tested SAE J3026 to deliver a HC value of 377
+CPR and Squad Bench design SLED tested to SAE J3026

 Infant carrier certification